PhracturedBlue/rgb-lightbar-ble/README.md

 # RGB Lightbar control
-This is an example program for controlling a cheap lightbar (https://www.amazon.com/dp/B09KBQZKNW) via python.
+This is an example program for controlling an inexpensive lightbar (RGBIC MATICOD: https://www.amazon.com/dp/B09KBQZKNW) via python.

 It flashes the lightbar to music being played over the speakers.